recafe54/aws-python-utils/ielts_prompt/other/other.md

 When you started concerning about this job
 - Heard about concepts of passive income
 Why you think it is interesting
-- Contribute values to community & make passive income - extremely flexible And explain how you like it
+- Contribute values to community & make passive income - extremely flexible working hours And explain how you like it